 2009: Goalie Dwayne Roloson survives a 61-shot barrage before Josh Bailey's overtime goal gives the Islanders a 4-3 victory against the Toronto Maple Leafs at Air Canada Centre.
 The 61 shots tie a 33-year-old team record for the Maple Leafs and are the most against the Islanders in a single game.

 2014: Rangers goalie Henrik Lundqvist shuts out Montreal 5-0 at Madison Square Garden, four days after his backup, Cam Talbot, defeats the Philadelphia Flyers 2-0.
-It's the first time the Rangers get back-to-back shutouts from different goalies since Wayne Thomas wins 4-0 at the St. Louis Blues on Nov.
+It's the first time the Rangers get shutouts in consecutive games from different goalies since Wayne Thomas wins 4-0 at the St. Louis Blues on Nov.
 30, 1977, and John Davidson wins 4-0 at the Minnesota North Stars three days later.

 2019: The Rangers rally from four goals down to defeat the Montreal Canadiens 6-5 at Bell Centre for their biggest comeback win since Dec.
 26, 1991.
 New York trails 4-0 in the second period and 5-3 in the third before scoring three consecutive goals each time.
 It's the fourth time in their history the Rangers win after trailing by four goals.